ksch-workflows/snippets/README.md

 # IntelliJ Snippets

-Dart and Java snippet for the development on the K.S.C.H.
+Dart and Java snippets for the development on the K.S.C.H.
 Workflows project for IntelliJ and Android Studio.

 ## Installation